forestpeas/Algorithms/Algorithms/LeetCode/Notes/cheat sheet.md

 **238. Product of Array Except Self**: Given an array `nums` of n integers where n > 1,  return an array `output` such that `output[i]` is equal to the product of all the elements of `nums` except `nums[i]`.
 Could you solve it with constant space complexity?

-From left to right and right to left, calculate each num[i]'s "prefix sum".
+From left to right and right to left, calculate each num[i]'s "prefix product".

 **239\.
 Sliding Window Maximum**: Find the max number in a sliding window of an array.